GuillaumeGSO/snake/README.md

 ## Installation

-Python 3 was used for this project and I can't promess that older versions are compatibles
+Python 3 was used for this project and I can't promise that older versions are compatibles

 Libraries you'll need to run the project: